Clogging and avalanches in quasi-two-dimensional emulsion hopper flow: Experimental Results

-Fig.~\ref{ava}(g)-(i) show the histograms of exiting flux.
-The exiting flux size is the number of droplets exiting during a time window $T$, with $T$ chosen to make the mean flux size to be 10.
+Fig.~\ref{ava}(g)-(i) show the histograms of numbers of droplets that outflow within a short time window $\Delta t$. $\Delta t$ is chosen to make the mean outflow size to be 10.
 The smooth flow case (g) has a Gaussian shape while the avalanche case (i) has a few rare but large events.
 To quantify this, the skewness values for these distributions are (g) 0.15, (h) -0.03, and (i) 2.2 for smooth flow, intermediate, and avalanche cases respectively.
 Not surprisingly, the avalanche case has a large positive skewness, and this is generally true that all avalanche flow cases have positively skewed distributions.
-Given that the avalanche cases have very few events overall, our skewness data are noisy and we cannot resolve any clear trend in the skewness as a function of our control parameters.
-The general picture shown in Fig.~\ref{ava}(g)-(i) is clear, though, that avalanche cases have distributions with positive skewness and there is a trend toward more symmetric distributions with skewness $\approx 0$ as $F$ increases.
+Given that the avalanche cases have few events overall ($\sim 100$ in some cases), our skewness data are noisy and we cannot resolve any clear trend in the skewness as a function of our control parameters.
+The general picture shown in Fig.~\ref{ava}(g)-(i) is clear, though, that avalanche cases have distributions with positive skewness and there is a trend toward more symmetric distributions with skewness $\approx 0$ as the mean flux rate $r_{\rm expt}$ increases.

-To better quantify the difference of these flow behaviors, we introduce a method focusing on the temporal behavior of the flow.
+To better quantify the difference of these flow behaviors, we focus on the temporal behavior of the flow.
 In avalanche cases, discrete sudden flow events are separated by time intervals where droplets barely move and no droplets exit the hopper.
 Accordingly, we define the time between two successive droplets exiting the hopper as the interval ${\Delta}t$.
 As shown in Fig.~\ref{intervala}, we set $t_{1}$ as the time when the black droplet exits the hopper, $t_{2}$ as the time when the next droplet (in red) exits, and then ${\Delta}t = t_{2} - t_{1}$.
+In most experiments, we observe at least 100 droplets exit and thus have that many intervals.
+For the fastest flow rates, we have over 1000 intervals measured.